authorjapps/zerocode/README.md

 >The simplest way to test your APIs

-Welcome to the new simple, convenient and efficient way to test your APIs.
+Welcome to the new simple, convenient and efficient way to test your APIs using tiny declarative JSON steps.
 <br/>
 <br/>
 Clone/download the below demo repos to run them locally.